lcdbezerra/marl_mrt2a/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+For information about derivative works and third-party components, see the [NOTICE](NOTICE) file.

 ## Third-Party Code

 This repository includes code under the Apache License 2.0:
+- Multi-agent reinforcement learning framework based on [EPyMARL](https://github.com/uoe-agents/epymarl) and [PyMARL](https://github.com/oxwhirl/pymarl)
 - `astar.py` – A* pathfinding implementation from [Red Blob Games](https://www.redblobgames.com/pathfinding/a-star/), Copyright 2014 Red Blob Games, licensed under Apache License 2.0.
 Adapted by Lucas C. D. Bezerra.